stas00/porting/transformers/fairseq-wmt19/README.md

 transformers-cli upload -y wmt19-en-de/config.json --filename wmt19-en-de/config.json
 ```

-Once the upload was complete, these models could be accessed as:
+Once the upload was completed, these models could be accessed as (*):
 ```
 tokenizer = FSMTTokenizer.from_pretrained("stas/wmt19-en-ru")
 ```

+* footnote:`stas` is my username at https://huggingface.com.

-Until this upload I had to use the local model path, e.g.:
+Before I made this upload I had to use the local path to the folder with the model files, e.g.:
 ```
 tokenizer = FSMTTokenizer.from_pretrained("/code/huggingface/transformers-fair-wmt/data/wmt19-en-ru")
 ```

-Important: If you update the model files, and re-upload them, you must be aware that due to CDN caching the uploaded model may be unavailable for up to 24hs after the upload - i.e. the old cached model will be delivered.
+Important: If you update the model files, and re-upload them, you must be aware that due to CDN caching the uploaded model may be unavailable for up to 24 hours after the upload - i.e. the old cached model will be delivered.
 So the only way to start using the new model sooner is by either:
-1. downloading it to a local path and use that path as an argument that gets passed to `from_pretrained()`.
+1. downloading it to a local path and using that path as an argument that gets passed to `from_pretrained()`.
 2. or using: `from_pretrained(..., use_cdn=False)` everywhere for the next 24h - it's not enough to do it once.

 ## AutoConfig, AutoTokenizer, etc.